StillNotWorking/LMS-helper-script/atc/README.md

 <sup>1</sup> For troubleshoting the program can be started manually with the `-v` argument for verbose output.
 Ensure that the service is stopped before manual execution, — like this: `sudo systemctl stop atc`

-<sup>2</sup> Less Loss: Minimise the number of bits used to quantize volume control coefficients so that information loss is minimized at truncation stage.
-In other words, it trades volume control coefficients precision against information loss minimization - https://www.processing-leedh.com/copie-de-presentation
+<sup><a id="anchor2" href="#"></a>2</sup> Less Loss: *Minimise the number of bits used to quantize volume control coefficients so that information loss is minimized at truncation stage.
+In other words, it trades volume control coefficients precision against information loss minimization. - source: https://www.processing-leedh.com/copie-de-presentation*
-  This version resolution are 32 steps for each 6dB change down to -51dB as volume slider in CamillaDSP max attenuation.
+  This version resolution have 32 steps for each 6dB change down to -51dB as volume slider in CamillaDSP max attenuation.
-  SoX was used to test bit depth `sox -v [coeff] [file] -n stats`
+  SoX was used to test bit depth `sox -v [coeff] [file] -n stats`.
+Check out the initial implementation of this code here: https://github.com/StillNotWorking/LMS-helper-script/tree/main/camilladsp/volume_from_lms
-  Note: If CamillaDSP are configured to do any filter processing there most likely will take place calculation that end in truncating loss anyway.
+  **Note:** If CamillaDSP are configured to do any filter processing there most likely will take place calculation that end in truncating loss anyway.